 The chassis bodying possibilities can be determined on the basis of the very detailed cab/ chassis layout drawings showing many dimensions and component positions.
-These drawings are available from DAF and they can be found as digital files on the TOPEC CD-ROM and the internet (www.daf.com).
+These drawings are available from DAF and they can be found as digital files on the internet (www.daf.com).

-Additionally, DAF can supply on request (chassis number specific) a CAD file in either the 3D-DXF or 3D-STEP 2.14 file format showing the main chassis longitudinal with full hole pattern.
+Àdditionally, DÁF can supply on request (chassis number specific) a CAD file in either the 3D-DXF or 3D-STEP 2.14 file format showing the main chassis longitudinal with full hole pattern.
 Contact DAF for applicable cases with complex superstructures like heavy cranes.